Sovereign-Labs/sovereign-book/src/sdk-contributors/transaction-lifecycle.md

 > the rollup transitions to state Z (another public input) when you apply its
 > transaction processing rules.

-To checkthis proof, a client of the rollup needs to check that the input block hash X corresponds to the next DA layer block, and that the input state root Y corresponds to the current rollup state.
+To check this proof, a client of the rollup needs to check that the input block hash X corresponds to the next DA layer block, and that the input state root Y corresponds to the current rollup state.
 If so, the client can advance its view of the state from Y to Z.